Full Scale

 Practice #1: Adopt a security-first mindset throughout the organization

 Security should be a core value that permeates all levels of your company.
 From developers to management, everyone should prioritize security and integrate it into their decision-making processes.
-This mindset ensures that security is not an afterthought but an integral part of the software development lifecycle.
+This mindset ensures that security is not an afterthought but an integral part of the system development lifecycle.

 Practice #2: Collaborate with security experts during project planning